raulpetru/SpacemouseProfiles/README.md

 `.venv\Scripts\activate`
 5. Install dependencies:
 `pip install -r requirements.txt`
+6. Connect your Spacemouse (the app will crash without a connection).
-6. Run `Spacemose Profiles.bat` to launch the app.
+7. Run `Spacemose Profiles.bat` to launch the app.

 This project is based on the work of [AndunHH](https://github.com/AndunHH/spacemouse), [TeachingTech](https://www.printables.com/de/model/864950-open-source-spacemouse-space-mushroom-remix) and many other contributors.